What Was Chinese Trade In March?

 It's also very curious that the Chinese estimates on the import side are not so discordant.
 The GAC estimates that inbound trade into China expanded by 20.3% in the latest month to $156.6 billion, but given that imports were $130.956 billion in March 2016 that works out to a far more similar growth rate of 19.6%.
 It is possible that GAC has significantly revised its data set, especially, it would seem, on the export side, but any such conceivable revisions remain curiously absent at the Ministry of Commerce or NBS.

 The extent of the import rebound, regardless of whichever rate it might truly be, is being driven by the commodity price rebound, and will therefore work out like calculated inflation rates around the world - a temporary burst that will get far too many people's (meaning: economists) hopes up unnecessarily.
 Crude oil imports were up 99%, while imports of iron ore surged by 101%.
-As the base effects pass for each and almost every one, like the US CPI or European HICP, China's imports will decelerate in terms of its year-over-year comparisons.
+As the base effects pass for each and almost everyone, like the US CPI or European HICP, China's imports will decelerate in terms of its year-over-year comparisons.

 One compelling piece of corroboration for this more subdued view was Chinese inflation.
 The NBS reported yesterday that for the second month in a row consumer prices increased less than 1% year-over-year.
 Despite a massive amount of RMB liquidity being added by the PBOC, that fiat expansion has not leaked out into consumer prices because like the rest of the world it was swallowed up by "dollar" declines which in China's case are directly stated on the balance sheet of its central bank.